 Modularity is the key to building anything big.
+Vue Js is no different, Vue JS components and working with them is also similar to other languages.
 Any big application is the result of small modules, these modules are made up of smaller submodules.
 These sub-modules are often called components.
 They are the building blocks of any big application.
 Vue.js does not have a separate code for building components.
-Every .vue file is a vue component.
+Every .vue file is a Vue component.
 Let us have a look at how we can work with components.

 Let us very quickly scaffold a small component.
 Remember the components folder in our project, create a new file called greeting.vue.
 This will be our component file.
 Simply re-create the code from the image below.